- Threat Assessment Team

 All students, faculty and staff should be committed to ensuring the safety and security of the campus and workplace environment.
 As such, anyone who believes that an individual has committed or may commit an act of violence, is engaging in behavior or making statements that generate concern about the potential for violence, or otherwise may pose a threat to the health or safety of any member of the College community should call the Department of Public Safety immediately at 802.443.5911.
 In case of an emergency, please dial 911.

-In cases where an appropriate level of assessment indicates that a report involves a person who poses a threat to self only, the matter will be referred to the appropriate College official (e.g., student matters will be referred to the Parton Center for Health and Wellness, the student’s Commons dean and/or other student life staff or Middlebury official, as appropriate; staff matters will be referred to Human Resources; and faculty matters will be referred to the dean of the faculty or his/her designee or the vice president for Language Schools, Schools Abroad and Graduate Programs, as appropriate).
-In cases where available information suggests that the person may pose a threat to self and others, the TAM Team will remain involved and will involve the other officials listed here as appropriate.
-In cases where a referral is made, the TAM team may be re-involved as necessary and appropriate.
+In cases where an appropriate level of assessment indicates that a report involves a person who poses a threat to self only, the matter will be referred to the appropriate College official (e.g., student matters will be referred to the Parton Center for Health and Wellness, the student’s Commons dean and/or other student life staff or Middlebury official, as appropriate; staff matters will be referred to Human Resources; and faculty matters will be referred to the vice president for Academic Affairs / dean of the faculty or his/her designee or the vice president for Language Schools, Schools Abroad and Graduate Programs, as appropriate).
+In cases where available information suggests that the person may pose a threat to self and others, the TAM will remain involved and will involve the other officials listed here as appropriate.
+In cases where a referral is made, the TAM may be re-involved as necessary and appropriate.

 In situations where an individual has concerns about someone’s behavior but is unsure whether such behavior constitutes a “threat” to self or others, the individual should report the information to the Department of Public Safety or other College official, as appropriate, to allow the College the opportunity to assess the situation and respond as necessary: